-The owner of Warsaw’s Rondo 1 office skyscraper, one of the capital’s smartest buildings and an iconic skyscraper, faced this issue when their BMS provider stopped producing parts for the installed system.
-Looking for an efficient and long-lasting solution, Arup was engaged to conduct a feasibility study to assess other viable alternatives.
+The owner of Warsaw’s Rondo 1 office skyscraper, one of the capital’s smartest buildings and an iconic skyscraper, decided to upgrade their BMS with a view to implement an efficient and long-lasting solution.
+Arup was engaged to conduct a feasibility study to assess viable options.

 Arup’s digital consultants suggested implementing an open, flexible system based on a self-learning artificial intelligence (AI) algorithm, which will keep the BMS ‘young’ for longer, increase user comfort and reduce energy consumption, a crucial step in preparation for future decarbonisation.
 Our team developed a concept design and provided end-to-end project management for this BMS upgrade, including supervising the tender process.

 >10%reduction in energy consumption

 AI BMS: energy optimisation, secure power supplies

 Located in the city’s most prestigious business district, Rondo 1 is a two-building complex offering 37 floors of prime, flexible office space as well as a 10-floor office and commercial space.
 Energy optimisation is a key driver for Rondo 1, which was the first ‘existing’ tall building in Europe to obtain a LEED Gold Certificate.
 Currently, Rondo 1 is certified with LEED Platinum.